Mickjitsu/opensourcenews/README.md

 **Deploying on Heroku**
 To deploy on heroku, first make sure that you have your database url and secret key added and working to your env.py file, and ensure this is functioning correctly.
 Ensure to download all requirements by using the comment pip install -r requirements.txt.

 Once that is done, start your heroku project with your own repository of the cloned repo.
 Once that is done, go to the settings of your heroku app and choose the build python, and add your DB URL and secret key to the config vars.
-Ensure to also add the var DISABLESTATICCOLLECT with the value 1.

-When you plan to go to production and use an image hosting platform like AWS, you will also need to add your aws details as config vars here.
+When you plan to go to production and use an image hosting platform like AWS, you will also need to add your aws details as config vars here to ensure images hosted on AWS are made visible for users.

 ## Credits